 Fix History (WKR 003) is a fully immersive listening experience that runs the gauntlet of human emotion.
 Bortnichak writes: “This record is a meditation on the active construction of truth; how that works, who it empowers, and who it oppresses.
 The title is not a call for heroism, but for conscientious reflection on and formation of the narratives we embrace and disseminate in everyday life.
 It is a call to question not only where you fit in in the big picture, but how and where you wish to actively mark the canvas itself.”

-Former lead guitarist of Cloud Nothings and lead singer/guitarist of Chomp, Joey Sprinkles is like a love child of Lookout Records and K Records that was conceived on the floor of an electronics repair shop.
+Joey Sprinkles is like a love child of Lookout Records and K Records that was conceived on the floor of an electronics repair shop.
 Touring incessantly since his debut release of "Bubble Guts" (Mirror Universe Tapes.
 2016), 2017 saw two releases from Joey, "30 Minute Improvisational Demonstration" (Future Boy Recording Co.), and "S/T" 7" (WKR 001).
-2018 has already seen one release, the "Dont Get Dead" EP (WKR 002), "Chairman Gloom" 7" (WKR 004), and "Armageddon Forever: Selections From 2016-2018" cassette (WKR 005).
+2018 has already seen three releases, the "Dont Get Dead" EP (WKR 002), "Chairman Gloom" 7" (WKR 004), and "Armageddon Forever: Selections From 2016-2018" cassette (WKR 005).
 Joey Sprinkles brings an off kilter one man performance that feels like a variety show that's been dropped on its head.
 Drifting in and out of damaged pop songs and stream-of-consciousness soundscapes, Joey puts the idea of pop stardom into a 21st century meat grinder, wrought with technological disconnect and disillusion.

 "Relentlessly infectious power pop from Ohio" - Clash Magazine